cheminfo/eln-docs/docs/40_physical_chemistry/raman/README.md

 ## Surface analysis

 If the graph contains the data, you can click on `Surface analysis`.
 In the **Raman image**, you can go on each pixel with the cursor and you will see the corresponding spectrum on the right.
-If you click on one pixel and put the cursor on another, you will be able to compare the two spectrum, the one that you click will appear in red and the curve of the pixel under the cursor will be blue.
+If you click on one pixel and move the cursor to another, you will be able to compare the two spectra: the one you clicked will appear in red and the curve of the pixel under the cursor will be blue.

 ![image_compare](image_compare.gif)